 The Stari Most defines the city of Mostar.
-In a literal sense, the word most, is the Bosnian word for bridge.
-Tradition dictates that young men from Mostar must jump from the Stari Most into the cold waters of the Neretva river as a rite of passage into adulthood.
+In a literal sense, the word most is the Bosnian word for bridge.
+Mostari tradition dictates that young men from Mostar must jump from the Stari Most into the cold waters of the Neretva river as a rite of passage into adulthood.
 In Australia, we achieve this by attempting to rapidly drink a 1.4L yard glass of beer while surrounded by friends and family.
 Each to their own.

 Before arriving in Mostar, I had already learnt about the reputation of the Stari Most as a jumping location.
-I don't normally do a lot of research on travel destinations before I arrive, but I was aware of the Stari Most bridge jump for two reasons.
+I don't normally do a lot of research on travel destinations before I arrive, but before arriving in Mostar I was aware of the Stari Most bridge jump for two reasons.

 The other reason I knew all about the bridge jump is that I had spoken to another traveller only a month earlier while hiking the Meteora in Greece.
 Not only had he performed the jump, but had done so 3 times.
 The last of which he did without clothes.
 It may not surprise you to hear that he was also Australian.

 I arrived in Mostar and began talking to other travellers about the bridge jump.
 I stayed non-committal.
-I would ask people about the bridge jump and what it involved, without sounding too excited about it.
-I didn't want anyone thinking that I was definitely planning on jumping.
+I didn't want anyone thinking that I was thinking of jumping.
 That would have made it difficult to bail out without losing face.
 As a means to avoid jumping, I told myself that I would only jump if I found another traveller to do it with.